benc-uk/gsots3d/readme.md

 - Models: Meshes with loading & parsing of OBJ & MTL.
 - Materials with diffuse texture mapping, specular maps.
-- Lights: directional (global) and dynamic point lights.
+- Lights: global directional and dynamic point lights.
 - Primitives: sphere, cube, plane.
 - Rendering: Phong and flat-Gouraud shading modes.
-- Transparency: With limitations.
+- Transparency: With some limitations.
 - Billboarding for adding 2D sprites into a 3D scene.
 - Camera: Perspective and orthographic.